algorand/go-algorand/data/transactions/logic/TEAL_opcodes.md

 - Opcode: 0x60
 - Pops: *... stack*, uint64
 - Pushes: uint64
 - get balance for the requested account specified by Txn.Accounts[A] in microalgos.
-A is specified as an account index in the Accounts field of the ApplicationCall transaction, zero index means the sender
+A is specified as an account index in the Accounts field of the ApplicationCall transaction, zero index means the sender.
+The balance is observed after the effects of previous transactions in the group, and after the fee for the current transaction is deducted.
 - LogicSigVersion >= 2
 - Mode: Application